matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 25) Three Pillars of Observability?
 Answer: Logs, metrics, traces.

-26) Recommended flow for handling streaming data in Google CLoud?
+26) Recommended flow for handling streaming data in Google Cloud?
 Answer: Pub/Sub, Dataflow, BigQuery.

 27) Services to schedule asynchronous tasks (from your microservices) with an explicit invocation in Google Cloud?